sugarvalley/cat-api/README.md

 ## About

-This project was created by sugar-valley for #CODE.
+This project was created by sugarvalley for #CODE.
 It includes basics of HTML, CSS and React.
 Fetching data from API using form and button.
 Connecting two fetches. (`data1.id` -> `id.data2`)

 * [x] Search by breeds